Blog

 Freelancer.com can restrict your bidding for low quality bids.
 Learn what triggers the restriction, how to recover, and how to prevent it from happening again.

 You open Freelancer.com, find a project that matches your skills perfectly, and click Place Bid.
-Instead of the proposal form, you get a message: your bidding has been restricted due to low quality bids.
+Instead of the proposal form, you get a message: your bidding's been restricted due to low quality bids.
 No warning beforehand.
 No indication of which bids were the problem.
 No clear timeline for when you can bid again.
-If this has happened to you, you are not alone — and the restriction is entirely preventable once you understand what triggers it.
+If this has happened to you, you're not alone — and the restriction is entirely preventable once you understand what triggers it.

 Why Freelancer.com Restricts Bids for Quality